How to Register a Limited Partnership in Ontario

 Another advantage of setting up a limited partnership is that there is minimal cost involved in the registration process.
 That does not mean, however, that is without any cost.

 To register a new limited partnership in Ontario, there is a $210.00 government fee .
-The same charge is due from partnerships pursuing renewals and name changes.
+The same charge is due from partnerships pursuing renewals.

 The Form 3 declaration is active for 5 years at which time the registration requires renewal where the same form is provided with an additional $210.00 government fee.

-If the renewal date is missed there is an additional $150 penalty government fee required when submitted after the expiry date has passed from the date of registration.
+If the renewal date is missed there is an additional $150 penalty government fee required when the renewal is submitted after the expiry date.
 When combined with the $210 renewal fee, a late renewal cost the applicant $360.00.

-There are no fees to dissolve or withdraw the registration.
+There are no government fees to amend or dissolve the registration.

 If the partnership engages legal assistance in the registration process, partners should expect to incur further administrative costs.